 I still did my best to keep my tension nice and tight with this blanket, but I don’t feel like I had to be as vigilant as I have to be when working with the regular velvet or baby velvet yarn – the velvet plus is not as slippery and I didn’t have any problems with worming.
 That being said, if you start to notice your stitches coming loose after working them, you may want to switch to a smaller hook.

 Overall, we love the feel and look of this yarn and love that it works up pretty fast.
 Thanks to our friends at Yarnspirations for sending us this yarn to try!

-Wide Half Double Crochet: YO, insert hook in between posts of previous row stitches, YO and pull up a loop, YO and pull through all three loops.
+Wide Half Double Crochet: YO, insert hook in between stitch posts, YO and pull up a loop, YO and pull through all three loops.

 Chain 67.
 (To make your blanket bigger or smaller, multiply any odd number by 3, then add 4.)

 ROW 1: Starting in the 4th chain from the hook, work a DC in each chain.
 Chain 2 and turn.

 ROW 2: *Work FPDC around each of the first 3 posts, then work BPDC around each of the next 3 posts.
 Repeat from * to the end of the row.
 For the last stitch, work a DC underneath the turning chain.
 Chain 2 and turn.